cailinpitt/cta-wrapped/README.md

 5. **Clean & Filter** - Removes HTML tags from dates and filters out "Sale" transactions (when you add money to your card)

 ## Requirements
 - Node.js 18+ (for built-in `fetch` API)
 - A Ventra account

 ## Setup

+### Finding Your Transit Account ID

+1. Log into your Ventra account at https://www.ventrachicago.com
+2. Navigate to your transaction history page
+3. Open Chrome DevTools (F12 or right-click → Inspect)
+4. Go to the **Network** tab
+5. Refresh the page or scroll through your transactions
+6. Look for a request to `GetTransactionHistory`
+7. Click on it and view the **Payload** or **Request** tab
+8. Find the `TransitAccountId` field - this is your encrypted account ID
+9. Copy this value

+### Create keys.js

 Create a `keys.js` file in the same directory:
 ```javascript